 I’ve compiled a few more pieces that can work within this summer-into-fall capsule and curated them into several cute transitional outfits.
 Find them below with links to the products.
 Then enjoy an iced coffee on the terrace and don’t even think about pumpkin spice latte.

-1 – Sleeveless peplum sweater shell, medium wash skinny jeans, plaid button-down top with ¾ blouson sleeves and ‘dad sandals’.
+1 – Sleeveless sweater shell, medium wash skinny jeans, plaid button-down top and ‘dad sandals’.

-2 – Gingham check 3/4 sleeve gathered button down top, retro patch pocket shorts, shrunken crew neck sweater and chunky low top sneakers.
+2 – Gingham check 3/4 sleeve button down top, retro patch pocket shorts, shrunken cardigan sweater and chunky low top sneakers.

-3 – Cinched-waist V-neck plaid top, destructed light wash straight jeans, wool blend shirt jacket and faux suede lug sole Chelsea boots.
+3 – Cinched-waist V-neck white top, destructed light wash straight jeans, wool blend shirt jacket and suede lug sole Chelsea boots.

-4 – Crochet sweater top, patch pocket denim miniskirt, ticking stripe barn jacket and beige platform slides.
+4 – Crochet sweater top, patch pocket denim miniskirt, railroad stripe barn jacket and beige platform slides.

 5 – Grey heather ringer tee, plaid crop kick flare trousers, black fatigue jacket and lug sole loafers with chain detail.